kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 * Python 2.7
 * ROS Kinetic setup in as described in the project development environment section.
 * Access to the Moonrockers code repository.
-* A WIFI network connection shared with the robot.
+* A WiFi network connection shared with the robot.
 * SSH capability (for communication with robot's systems)

 Below are a list of testing hardware dependencies for this project:

 * Test competition arena (to scale)
 * Test deposition hopper (to scale)
-* Hopper AR-Tag Bundle (exact layout described in the repository documentation)
+* Hopper AR tag bundle (exact layout described in the repository documentation)
-* The Moonrockers competition robot
+* The Moonrockers' competition robot
 * Xbox 360 Controller (manual robot control)
 * Development computer (with aforementioned software)